jjanampa/laravel-admin/README.md

 --------
 ## Installation
 After initializing instance of Laravel
-1. Run
-    ```
-    composer require jjanampa/laravel-admin
-    ```

-2. Install the admin package.
-    ```
-    php artisan laravel-admin:install
-    ```
-   > Service provider will be discovered automatically.

-   > execute `php artisan laravel-admin:install --force` to force the installation, this process recreate the `Admin` module, removes and recreates the following tables:
-   `admin_users, admin_roles, admin_permissions, admin_permission_role, admin_role_user, pages, settings`
-3. Autoloading: By default, module classes are not loaded automatically.
-You can autoload your modules using `psr-4` in composer.json.
+1. Autoloading: By default, module classes are not loaded automatically.
+You can autoload your modules using `psr-4`, add `"Modules\\": "Modules/"` in
+   **composer.json**.
    ``` json
    {
      "autoload": {